ALAADROID/DB-Password-Manager-System/Questions&Answers.md

 ### The Question (Simple Query & Filtering):
-- Alaa, please write a query to find all users whose account creation date (createdAt) is after May 5th, 2025.
+- Please write a query to find all users whose account creation date (createdAt) is after May 5th, 2025.
 ```sql
 SELECT userID, username
 FROM Users